alejandrochang/StudyGuideNotes/web.md

 Personal Notes on Common Questions:

-CSRF: In a form tag you can use an action.
-The action sets a request to a domain.
-CS
+CSRF: Is an attack that forces and end user to execute unwanted actions on a web applications in which they're currently authenticated in.
+This can be done via link/chat through email or website that the user clicks on or goes on to.
+With the help of social engineering is how the attacker may trick the users into doing malicious acts.

 SQL INJECTION: Instead of a script tag, you fetch databases hacking databases.

+Cross Site Scripting (XSS): Is a type of security vulnerability found in web applications.
+XSS enables attackers to inject client-side scripts into web pages viewed by others.

-Cross Site Scripting (XSS): Have an ID or any input tag using a script tag.
+Have an ID or any input tag using a script tag.
 Validating user inputs, not allowing users to put any HTML tags, blocking the user from inputing.
 Black/White input scripting.